Flip-flop (electronics): Gated latches and conditional transparency

-Latches are designed to be transparent.
-That is, input signal changes cause immediate changes in output.
-Additional logic can be added to a transparent latch to make it non-transparent or opaque when another input (an "enable" input) is not asserted.
 When several transparent latches follow each other, if they are all transparent at the same time, signals will propagate through them all.
 However, following a transparent-high latch by a transparent-low latch (or vice-versa) causes the state and output to only change on clock edges, forming what is called a master–slave flip-flop.

 Gated SR latch

-NAND Gated S̅R̅ Latch (Clocked SR flip-flop).
+NAND gated S̅R̅ latch.
 Note the inverted inputs.